GVishnuPriya/cs3202/docs/architecture.md

 Architecture Overview
 =====================

-The static analyzer is consist of the following components:

-  - Simple AST
-  - Solver
-  - Condition
-  - PQL Clause
-  - Query Linker

 ## Simple AST

 The AST is consist of two sets of API.
 The first set of API has [read-only methods](../simple/ast.h), while the second set of API contain the [implementation details](../impl/ast.h) and allow mutation to the AST.